 EcoPark also has a meadow which was created using green hay from a SSSI through the Nature Improvement Area and other areas of grassland, which provide a home to many invertebrates.
 There is also scrub and even an orchard (yes you CAN pick yourself an apple if you visit in the autumn!) and there are some really wonderful big, old trees all around the site's boundaries.

 The EcoPark has many different and exciting demonstration features.
 There is wind and solar powered energy generation, including a Rutland wind turbine.
 There is a demonstration wildlife garden, on the scale of a typical suburban garden - complete with a wonderful fig tree that produces a huge harvest of figs each summer.
 There are reed beds which are used for ecological water treatment.

-There are also banks of compost bins, a tree nursery, the famous 'telepole wall' and there are always a variety of new and different activities depending on what our young visitors have been up to in recent weeks.
+There are also banks of compost bins, a tree nursery, the famous 'telepole wall'.

 Meet Holly, our Community Engagement Officer, Niel, our Senior Training Officer and Francesca, our Senior Conservation Officer - together they make up our brilliant EcoPark team!

 Whilst Holly runs inspiring and entertaining activities for children and adults alike, Niel is training the conservationists of the future and Francesca is busy making sure that the site is thriving for both people and wildlife.